purestorage/pso-csi/pure-pso/README.md

 *Examples:

 1. Helm values
-To have helm create and manage the secret holding the API tokens use the following in your values file.
+To have Helm create and manage the secret holding the API tokens use the following in your values file:
 ```yaml
 arrays:
   FlashArrays: